jsdealy/latin/miscellae/guideToLatinConversation.md

 I shall rise again.

-The welfare of the peo-
-ple isthe supreme law.
+The welfare of the people isthe supreme law.

 Holy of holies.